hubblo-org/scaphandre/docs_src/how-to_guides/how-to-implement-a-new-sensor.md

     fn generate_topology(&self) -> Result<Topology, Box<dyn Error>>;
 }
 ```
-The sensor trait is used by exporters to get an instance of a topology struct.
+The `Sensor` trait is used by exporters to get an instance of a topology struct.

 ```rust,noplayground
 /// Defines methods for Record instances creation